 Playing with a pet raises the levels of serotonin and dopamine in our brains.
 These hormones calm and relax the nervous system.

-According to the National Institutes of Health, interacting with animals has been shown to chemically decrease stress by lowering a person’s blood pressure and their levels of cortisol, a stress-related hormone, while releasing a natural stress reducer: oxytocin.
+According to the National Institutes of Health, interacting with animals has been shown to chemically decrease stress by lowering a person's blood pressure and their levels of cortisol, a stress-related hormone, while releasing a natural stress reducer: oxytocin.
+While your pet is helping improve your own health, why not help theirs?
+If Dog Itchy Skin is making your pet uncomfortable, you may want to look at the products that could help with this.

 Animals can reduce loneliness, increase feelings of social support, and boost our mood.